Renault–Nissan–Mitsubishi Alliance: Corporate structure and strategy

 The Alliance is a strategic partnership based on the rationale that, due to substantial cross-shareholding investments, each company acts in the financial interest of the other—while maintaining individual brand identities and independent corporate cultures.
-Renault currently has a 43.4% voting stake in Nissan and Nissan holds a 15% non-voting stake in Renault effectively giving Renault control.
-As of 2023, Renault plans to reduce its 43.3% voting stake in Nissan to 15% and Nissan will now be able to vote with its 15% stake in Renault.
-If the agreement closes, both companies will end up with a 15% voting and effective stake in each other.
+For many years, Renault had a 43.4% voting stake in Nissan and Nissan held a 15% non-voting stake in Renault, effectively giving Renault control.
+In 2023, Renault reduced its 43.3% voting stake in Nissan to 15% and Nissan will now be able to vote with its 15% stake in Renault.
 Although more companies have adopted such an arrangement, it remains controversial.
 Some business journalists have speculated that the companies should be joined in a conventional merger to make a "bold" move, while other interested parties have said that the companies should separate.

 Carlos Ghosn, the founding chairman and CEO of the Alliance, is a Brazilian-Lebanese-French businessman who was also chairman and CEO of Nissan Motors until November 2018 and held the same positions at Renault for two months longer.
 Ghosn compared the Renault–Nissan partnership to a marriage: "A couple does not assume a converged, single identity when they get married.
 Instead, they retain their own individuality and join to build a life together, united by shared interests and goals, each bringing something different to the union.
 In business, regardless of the industry, the most successful and enduring partnerships are those created with a respect for identity as the constant guiding principle."

 Ghosn consistently advocated an evolutionary approach that results in increasing integration and synergies for partners within the Alliance.
 "You have to be careful that at the end of the day, by trying to do more in the short-term you don't end up destroying what had been delivering so much result on the mid-term and long-term," Ghosn was quoted as saying in a March 2011 Reuters Special Report, in which he said conventional, top-down acquisitions in the auto industry in the past decade have failed.
 "It is not validated by any example in the car industry that this works.
 Not one example.
 And saying something different is just rubbish."